-I heard the story of a mother that I will never forget (in my professional or personal life).
+I heard the story of a mother that I will never forget, in either my professional or personal life.
 Her name was Ruhena and she had trekked 4 hours, by boat, rickshaw and on foot, to see us at the MAA clinic.
 This was her 5th pregnancy, but she only had 1 living son.
 She had lost 3 of her babies at 2, 3 and 9 months.
 She was at least in her mid-30s and said that she wouldn’t have had another baby but she wanted to make things right with this one.
-Ruhena was trying to do everything within her capabilities, as a mother- braving the floods, heat and travel, to do better for her new child’s health.
+Ruhena was trying to do everything within her capabilities as a mother- braving the floods, heat and travel, to do better for her new child’s health.

-Despite her poignant story, Ruhena was the most joyful person I had met today, with a smile always on her face.
-To me, her story of determination, self-awareness and bravery is an inspiration.
-The purpose of MAA’s trip to Bangladesh is epitomised by this woman.
+Despite her poignant story, Ruhena was the most joyful person I had met today, always with a smile on her face.
+To me, her story of determination, self-awareness and bravery is an inspiration to me.
+The purpose of MAA’s trip to Bangladesh is epitomised by this incredible woman.

 Follow Maa’s progress via Facebook facebook.com/maacharityuk, and on Twitter @maacharityuk and on Snapchat @Maacharityuk